vgt05260/MIST-4610-Group-A6-Project-1/README.md

 wants to develop a database to manage film submissions, screenings, and volunteer staffi

 # Data Model
+The data model png is in the Project Diagram.png in this repository.

 # Data Dictionary
+The data dictionary pdf if in the Data Dictionary.pdf in this repository.

 # Ten Queries